Stuartc183/PayrocAudition/README.md

 # PayrocAudition

 On viewing the task for this audition I noticed that the task was set in 2006.
-I have made the assumption that I can use things that were not around at that time (see list below)
+I have made the assumption that I can use things that were not around at that time, things like aspnet core, entity framework, auto mapper, MVC etc.
-      aspnet core
-      entity framework
-      auto mapper
-      MVC etc.
 I have also not been around as much as I would like to be to complete this task, but due to starting our holiday last Thursday
 I have had family commitments over the weekend.
 I have created an API to handle the backend of this task.